Wicklets/WickBrush/README.md

 });
 ```

-Note the use of `brush.onDown`, in case pressure.js doesn't set the pressure value on the brush before the first draw step.
+Note the use of `brush.onDown` in case pressure.js doesn't set the pressure value on the brush before the first draw step.

 ## How to make a BrushTip
-Before we go into how to actually write a brushTip function, we should first explain the data that you will use to draw with, which are the nodes.
+Before we go into how to actually write a BrushTip function, we should first explain the data that you will use to draw with, which are the nodes.

 ### Understanding Nodes
 ![Diagram of nodes](docs/nodes.jpg)

-A node is just an object with an x and y coordinate.
+A Node is just an object with an x and y coordinate.
 The way the brush works is by dragging a set of nodes (`brush.springNodes`) connected by "springs" behind the mouse.
-This has the effect of smoothing out the path that the mouse takes (to turn off smoothing, you can set `brush.numSpringNodes = 1`, or `brush.tension = 100`).
+This has the effect of smoothing out the path that the mouse takes (to turn off smoothing, you can set `brush.smoothing = 0`, or `brush.numSpringNodes = 1`, or `brush.tension = 100`).
 On each drawing step, the end of the chain of `springNodes` is used as a point to draw at.
 This is called `brush.node`.

 To get the previous node, you can access `brush.pNode`.
 A simple brushTip function might connect `node` and `pNode` with a line: